 “Not only will I mend the broken pieces, I will put you in new places.” – Sunday, February 23, 2020, 3:40 pm.
 I get a lot of inspiration while minding my own business, which I do very well.
 Confessions of My Life is an example.

-I shared the first part of this story recently on another platform but felt compelled to take it to another level and to open up a little bit more.
+I shared the first part of this story recently on another platform.
+Now, I feel compelled to take it to another level and to open up a little bit more.

 Confession of My Brokenness

-He has promised to take me to a land flowing with milk and honey where those who trust in themselves and feel secured in their idols and riches now live.
+He has promised to take me to a land flowing with milk and honey.
+This is where those who trust in themselves and feel secured in their idols and riches now live.

 My brokenness will be mended.
-The broken pieces will be mended with milk and honey in a place filled with abundance but utter darkness if not for His light.
+The broken pieces will be mended with milk and honey in a place filled with abundance but utter darkness except for His light.

-… calling out for those who are but shadows of what they used to be.
+They’re calling out for those who are but shadows of what they used to be.
 The same one who is your baby or is it your grown daughter, your son or maybe your husband?

 In this brokenness scattered with unmistakable blessings I asked, “I am your child, why am I living like a pauper?”

-Driving on fumes can get you so far and no farther.
+You can get so far and no farther while driving on fumes.
 The road is hustling and bustling with activities in all directions.

 The full tankers whoosh pass in high energies of Zeus, Fun, and Aspiration certain of their destination.
 “Come along,” they say.
 “On my way,” I replied.
-But the fumes …
+But the fumes!

-… there’s no ignorance of my dilemma.
+There’s no ignorance of my dilemma.
 God help ‘some’ of those who help themselves while they help each other.